samuelhoppenworth/DumbPhysics/README.md

 Developers:
   Navid: Developed overall framework
   Sam: Added functionality for editing properties and connected it to the sidebar element class.
-Implemented testing library
+Added gravity toggling.
   Anuprova: Added functionality to connect user interface to simulation engine and graphics by adding buttons to add new items to the simulation.
   Hozaifa: Added color functionality, debugging other errors